omeresas/Ticket-Sale-Microservices-TS-React/ticketing-app/notes/markdowns/08-testing-auth-service.md

 });
 ```

-Unlike browsers or Postman, supertest does not manage cookies automatically, so the next request we are making does not have the cookie set from the previous request.
+Unlike browsers or Postman, supertest does not manage cookies automatically, **so the next request we are making does not have the cookie set from the previous request**.
 Therefore, current user route does not see any cookie in the request and returns `{currentUser: null}` inside `response.body`.
 We extract the cookie and set it on the next request manually:

 ```ts
 import request from "supertest";